-In this article you’ll find some information about how to configure GNUARM toolset for compiling ARM7 microcontrollers.
+In this article, you’ll find some information about how to configure the GNUARM toolset for compiling ARM7 microcontrollers.

-GNUARM is the open source toolset for ARM7 MCUs.
-It has GCC compiller and debugger.
-Our purpose now is to set up tools in Windows environment and compile one project.
+GNUARM is the open-source toolset for ARM7 MCUs.
+It has a GCC compiler and debugger.
+Our purpose now is to set up tools in a Windows environment and compile one project.

-First of all download compiled toolset from http://www.gnuarm.com:
+First of all download the compiled toolset from https://www.gnuarm.com:

-Select the newest [GCC-4.0 toolchain] located bellow Cygwin.
+Select the newest [GCC-4.0 toolchain] located below Cygwin.

 After it is downloaded, start the installation:

-6. Select desktop shortcut to be placed.
-I higly recoment to check Cygwin DLL, because despite I had cygwin installed, but I had to copy DLLs to copy manually.
-If this option ischecked, DLL files will be copied without bothering you.
+- Select the desktop shortcut to be placed.
+I highly recommend checking Cygwin DLL because I had to copy DLLs to copy manually despite I had Cygwin installed.
+If this option is checked, DLL files will be copied without bothering you.

-After we have GNUARM installed, download binutils from http://optimize.ath.cx/ARM7/src/utils.zip.
-Download this archive and unpack all contents to c:\gnuarm\bin folder.
-Also download http://optimize.ath.cx/ARM7/src/cygncurses-8.dll and put it in c:\gnuarm\bin folder.
-Now we are set to start compillation.
+After we have GNUARM installed, download Binutils from https://optimize.ath.cx/ARM7/src/utils.zip, download this archive and unpack all contents c:\gnuarm\bin folder.
+Also, download https://optimize.ath.cx/ARM7/src/cygncurses-8.dll and put it in c:\gnuarm\bin folder.
+Now we are set to start compilation.

-Lets try test compillation.
-Jus download project from http://optimize.ath.cx/ARM7/src/lpc2214_blink.zip and extract in any folder.
-Here you’ll find few files:
+Let’s try the test compilation.
+Just download the project from https://optimize.ath.cx/ARM7/src/lpc2214_blink.zip and extract it in any folder.
+Here you’ll find a few files:

 |blink.c||LED blink example program.|